Building Brand Trust Through Payment Design Psychology

 Key Takeaways

-• Consistent brand presentation across payment touchpoints builds long-term customer loyalty
+Consistent brand presentation across payment touchpoints builds strategic customer loyalty

 The moment a customer reaches your payment page, they're making split-second decisions about trust.
 That fleeting hesitation before entering card details costs UK businesses billions in abandoned transactions every year.